Boyd and Parker ambush

-The Boyd and Parker ambush was a minor military engagement in what is now Groveland, New York on September 13, 1779, during the American Revolutionary War.
-A scouting patrol of the Sullivan Expedition was ambushed by Loyalist soldiers led by Major John Butler and their Seneca allies led by Cornplanter and Little Beard.
+The Boyd and Parker ambush was a minor military engagement in what is now Groveland, New York, on September 13, 1779, during the American Revolutionary War.
+A scouting patrol of the Sullivan Expedition was ambushed by Loyalist soldiers, led by Major John Butler, and their Seneca allies, led by Cornplanter and Little Beard.

 Background

-Native American raids in Upstate New York resulted in General George Washington sending Major General John Sullivan with several thousand soldiers into the Finger Lakes Region to displace the Seneca and Cayuga; destroy their villages, crops and food stores; and remove the threat to settlers.
+Following Native American raids in Upstate New York, General George Washington sent Major General John Sullivan with several thousand soldiers into the Finger Lakes Region to displace the Seneca and Cayuga; destroy their villages, crops, and food stores; and remove the threat to settlers.

 Prelude

 Butler and the Seneca war chiefs had roughly 800 men to defend Seneca territory including Butler's Rangers.
 Sullivan had marched from Easton, Pennsylvania to the Wyoming Valley, then ascended the Susquehanna River to its confluence with the Chemung River.

 After defeating Butler at the Battle of Newtown, Sullivan headed north into the Seneca homeland.
 His brigades proceeded up the eastern side of Seneca Lake to Kanadaseaga before heading west towards Chenussio, also known as Little Beard's Town.

 Sullivan had camped at the site of Foot’s Corners in Conesus on Sunday, September 12, 1779, after marching from Honeoye Lake.
 That night, Lieutenant Thomas Boyd received orders to organize a scouting party to locate and reconnoiter Chenussio.
-Boyd took 26 soldiers with him including Sergeant Michael Parker.
-Also with him was Thaosagawat, an Oneida guide also known as Han Yost.
+Boyd took 26 soldiers with him, including Sergeant Michael Parker.
+Also with him was Thaosagwat, an Oneida guide also known as Han Yost.

 Meanwhile, about 400 Rangers and allied warriors were preparing to ambush the vanguard of Sullivan's army as it emerged from the marshy area south of Conesus Lake, unaware that Boyd's patrol had unknowingly passed them in the night.

 Ambush

-The following morning Boyd's patrol reached an abandoned village which he believed was Chenussio.
-After sending four runners back to Sullivan they spotted a group of four Seneca entering the village and a brief skirmish followed.
+The following morning, Boyd's patrol reached an abandoned village, which he believed was Chenussio.
+After sending four runners back to Sullivan, they spotted a group of four Seneca entering the village, and a brief skirmish followed.
 One Seneca was killed.
 Boyd then decided to return with his patrol to Sullivan's camp.
-On the trail they spotted five Iroquois who fled.
-Thaosagawat warned Boyd not to follow but he ignored the warning, and the patrol stumbled upon the enemy’s lines.
+On the trail, they spotted five Iroquois who fled.
+Thaosagwat warned Boyd not to follow, but he ignored the warning, and the patrol stumbled upon the enemy’s lines.
 Surrounded and outnumbered, fourteen of Boyd’s men were killed.
-Seven escaped, while Boyd, Parker and Thaosagwat were captured.
-Thaosagawat was immediately executed by Little Beard.
+Seven escaped, while Boyd, Parker, and Thaosagwat were captured.
+Thaosagwat was immediately executed by Little Beard.